Early Signs of Autsim

 - Intense interest in objects, actions, letters or numbers

-- Focuses on sensory aspects of objects such as its on how things smell, taste, feel, move, or sound
+- Focuses on sensory aspects of objects such as its smell, taste, feel, sound or small details

 - Sounds, touch and movement games may cause distress